a3bc/CGU/EN/V5/index.md

     when collecting and using this data for authentication purposes.

 5\.
 To learn more about this data processing and how to withdraw consent
-    at any time, please read the Privacy Policy (LINK TO PRIVACY POLICY).
+    at any time, please read the Privacy Policy on our website.

 # 13. Security